Settling in to a new normal.

 First, for many companies it’s a requirement, not a suggestion.
 In order to connect to your company’s resources, you are required to connect through your company’s VPN.
 Without it, all you can do is work on your local machine, without the resources you might need from your corporate network.

 Second, a VPN from home doesn’t protect you from much.
 Sure, if you have reason to distrust your ISP, or if there are other machines on your home network that you might not be able to trust, it could protect you from them, but those are rarely huge issues.
-We tend to recommend VPNs when you’re travelling for use at the coffee shop’s open Wi-Fi, or from a random location like a hotel.
+We tend to recommend VPNs when you’re travelling, for use at the coffee shop’s open Wi-Fi or from random locations like a hotel.
 Working from home doesn’t have the same issues.

 There’s certainly no harm using a VPN from home, assuming the performance and functionality is acceptable; it’s just not something I’d put on my shortlist.

 1: I’ve read that medical facilities are being targeted because the encrypted information is time-sensitive and needed immediately.
 Paying the ransom is likely to be seen as the quickest way out of the problem.